Geoff Norcott: Podcast

-In February 2019, Norcott launched a podcast entitled What Most People Think, in which he aims to "get to the heart of what ordinary people think about social and political issues".
+In February 2019, Norcott launched a podcast titled What Most People Think, in which he aims to "get to the heart of what ordinary people think about social and political issues".
 Now recorded weekly, the podcast is funded by Patreon donations from listeners.
 Norcott claims to have refused approaches from would-be advertisers so as to avoid the risk of his content being influenced or censored.
 The podcast has been described by The Times as "amiably polemical".

 Many of the episodes have featured interviews with guests, including fellow comedians David Baddiel, Katherine Ryan, Romesh Ranganathan, Andrew Doyle, Henning Wehn, Marcus Brigstocke, Simon Evans, Konstantin Kisin, Seann Walsh, Dominic Frisby and Leo Kearse.
-Outside of comedy, other guests have included journalists Owen Jones and Garry Bushell, actor turned political activist Lawrence Fox, and trade unionist Paul Embery.
+Outside of comedy, other guests have included journalists Owen Jones and Garry Bushell, actor turned political activist Laurence Fox, and trade unionist Paul Embery.

 Regular minor features which supplement the interviews include a "cuss count" in which Norcott recounts the number of swear words used in the previous episode; a letters section in which observations from listeners are discussed; and a final segment in which Norcott shares recent reviews left for the podcast on iTunes.
 In reading out listener contributions, Norcott often adopts exaggerated regional accents reflecting whichever part of the country the correspondent come from.

 Personal life

 Norcott lives in Cambridgeshire with his wife Emma, whom he married in 2004.
 In 2014 the couple's daughter Connie, was still-born at 34 weeks, Norcott has spoken openly of their loss and in May 2021 on an episode of Cariad Lloyd's Griefcast podcast.
 The couple now have a son named Sebastian.

 Norcott describes himself as a "right-wing libertarian".
-He has previously claimed to be the only outspoken Conservative Party supporter on the British comedy circuit and more recently suggested that he is one of only "about six" right wing comedians.
+In 2016, he said he was the only outspoken Conservative Party supporter on the British comedy circuit and in 2020 suggested that he is one of only "about six" right-wing comedians.
+In 2017, he was listed by Iain Dale as one of the '100 Most Influential People on the Right'.

-In 2017, he was listed as one of the 'Top 100 Most Influential People on the Conservative Right'.
+Norcott is a AFC Wimbledon fan.
+He attended the 1988 FA Cup Final and he used to sell programmes during the Dons' time at Kingsmeadow, in addition to hosting an event at the new Plough Lane.